 The CSNP Outreach Services Coordinator provides monthly health screenings and case management to CSNP patrons who are predisposed to diabetes, hypertension, or obesity.
 Screenings include blood glucose, blood pressure, weight, and overall health checks.
 The Outreach Services Coordinator works directly with patrons to help them improve their health and well-being.
 For more information, or to sign up for this program, please call 336-708-9599 and ask for Moe.

 The CSNP has distribution sites in both Greater Greensboro and Greater High Point.
-Patrons enjoy a self-choice shopping experience at both locations.
+Patrons enjoy a self-choice shopping experience at all locations.
 On December 1, 2020, the CSNP began offering shoppers the opportunity to order groceries online and/or onsite through a real time inventory system.
 The CSNP is the only program to offer this service to our community.
 On October 20, 2021, the CSNP Market will open for in-person shopping at our Merritt Dr. location.
 This site is set up as a grocery store and will have other local agencies on site to assist with wrap-around services.

 Patrons with disabilities and/or transportation barriers, may be eligible for our monthly delivery program.
 This program component is volunteer driven with routes throughout Guilford County.